 - What is the structure of a module?

 What are the values guiding this project?

-What is a module?
+What is a Module Ready to Educate (MRE)?

 What is the pedagogical framework of a module?